 Patrick Holmes leads internal communications at OHSU, a nationally prominent research university and Oregon’s only academic health center with over 16,500 employees and 3,500 students and trainees.
 In this role he oversees OHSU-wide internal communications strategies and channels as well as internal communications for OHSU’s hospitals and clinics.

 Patrick earned a bachelor’s degree in social science at Portland State University, with an emphasis in communications.

-Jaimee Mayfield is the Human Resource Communications Manager for Multnomah County Health Department.
-Mayfield’s professional experience ranges from community service and public speaking to government and the nonprofit sector.
-As a versatile PR professional, Mayfield has progressive experience developing strategies that drive objectives and align with company values.
+Jaimee L. Fox is the Human Resource Communications Manager for Multnomah County Health Department.
+Fox’s professional experience ranges from community service and public speaking to government and the nonprofit sector.
+As a versatile PR professional, Fox has progressive experience developing strategies that drive objectives and align with company values.